-If you are enrolled in the diabetes program and you have received precertification, co-pays for continuous glucose monitors, transmitter and/or receivers purchased from a network provider are reimbursable if you have met all the program goals.
+If you are enrolled in the diabetes program, co-pays for continuous glucose monitors, transmitter and/or receivers purchased from a network provider are reimbursable if you have met all the program goals.
 Co-pays for some of your insulin pump supplies and continuous glucose monitor supplies purchased from a network provider are reimbursable if you have met all the program goals.
 Receipts must be submitted within six (6) months from the fill date.

-If the EHP member is enrolled in a Healthy Choice Coordinated Care program and is eligible for medication reimbursement, the member must utilize a Cleveland Clinic Pharmacy, Cleveland Clinic Home Delivery or Specialty Pharmacy to qualify for medication reimbursement.
+If the EHP member is enrolled in a Healthy Choice Coordinated Care program and is eligible for medication reimbursement, the member must utilize an in-network pharmacy as specified in the Maintenance Medications and Copay Reimbursement Program section below.
+You must provide the original tax receipt provided by the in-network pharmacy AND the cash register receipt.
+Both must be provided to request reimbursement.
 Receipts must be submitted within six (6) months from the fill date.
+Note: A list of reimbursable medications by program can be found on our website at https://employeehealthplan.